quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 When I watched the episode, I laughed out loud at a number of segments, leading me to begin writing what follows.
 There are some really boneheaded mistakes in the episode, and it's a bit amusing to call them out.
 But after a few days of expanding this list, talking to other people about it, and some reflection, I'm convinced that's not merely why I found it problematic.

 And, as several people have reminded me, first and foremost *Cosmos* is an introduction to science.
-It's not meant to be absolutely cutting edge or a deep dive into the minutae of various aspects of astrophysics or cosmology.
+It's not meant to be absolutely cutting edge or a deep dive into the minutiae of various aspects of astrophysics or cosmology.
 Because of that, it's tempting to give it a pass when it makes these mistakes.

 But at the same time, *Cosmos*—at least this version—is not merely a piece of throwaway content to merely say, "yeah, we got science talk in primetime!"
 Or rather, it shouldn't be, and we do ourselves a disservice to couch it in those terms.
 For many, who are like myself watching the original *Cosmos*, this might be the first time being exposed to more than is learned in a middle school science course.